 Q. Can I pre-schedule a donation for Hudson Valley Gives?

-Sorry, unfortunately you cannot pre-schedule your Hudson Valley Gives gift, but you may make multiple donations throughout the day as well as before or after Hudson Valley Gives.
-However, in order for your donation to be counted towards prize incentives awarded on Hudson Valley Gives, it must be made between 12:00 AM at 11:59 PM on May 17, 2017 via the platform.
+You cannot pre-schedule your Hudson Valley Gives gift, but you may make a donation to a participating nonprofit before or after the Hudson Valley Gives.
+In order for your donation to be counted towards prize incentives awarded on Hudson Valley Gives it must be made between midnight at 11:59 p.m. on May 15th, 2024.

 Q. What if my preferred organization is not listed?